 Sociology is the study of how society is organised and how we experience life.
-Sociology's subject matter is diverse, ranging from crime to media, from the family to the state, from the divisions of race and social class to the shared beliefs of a common culture, and from social stability to radical change in whole societies.
+Sociology's subject matter is diverse, ranging from crime to media, from the family to the state and from the divisions of race and social class to the shared beliefs of a common culture.